IRS Direct File: File taxes for free directly with IRS

 Online customer support

-You can also request a callback.
-Our representatives offer technical support and answer basic tax law questions in English and Spanish.
+Get help with technical support or basic tax law questions in English and Spanish.

-Questions or issues unrelated to Direct File are routed to other IRS support staff.
+Questions or issues unrelated to Direct File are routed to other IRS customer service representatives.

 You can confirm the IRS accepted your return.
 You can also view and download it.